SS-Helferinnenkorps: Insignia and special distinctions

 SS-Helferinnen stationed at the Reichsschule-SS, the main training school at Oberrenheim, wore a black machine-woven rayon cuffband with silver-grey edges and the inscription "Reichsschule-SS" on the lower left sleeve, while other auxiliaries wore a cuffband inscribed "SS-Helferin".

-In July 1943, a special award known as the Silberspange für SS-Helferinnen (Silver Clasp for SS-Helferinnen) was introduced; this clasp featured a silver rectangular frame with SS runes and sprays of oak leaves, inscribed with "HEL" and "FEN" to form the word "Helfen" (to help), though there are no surviving records of actual awards or photographs of the clasp being worn.
+In July 1943, a special award known as the Silberspange für SS-Helferinnen (Silver Clasp for SS-Helferinnen) was introduced; this clasp featured a silver rectangular frame with SS runes and sprays of oak leaves, inscribed with "HEL" and "FEN" to form the word "Helfen" (to help).

 The SS-Kriegshelferinnen (war helpers) wore a similar uniform but were not permitted to wear the cuffband or the SS runes patch on the breast pocket.

 In September 1943, Himmler ordered that the national emblem was not to be worn on the blouse, only on the jacket, coat, and cap.
 The signallers' badge (Blitz) was also forbidden on the uniform after this date.
 The uniform of the SS-Helferinnenkorps was closely modeled on those of other German women's auxiliaries but included unique SS insignia and distinctions.

 Leadership candidates (Führerschülerinnen) received permission to have a black uniform tailored if they sourced the cloth themselves.